-In the simplest of terms, the Intel Pentium CPUs are INFERIOR to the Intel Core i3 CPUs in terms of performance.
-However, the Intel Pentium CPUs are also cheaper.
+The main difference between the Pentium and Core i3 Processors is that the Intel Pentium CPUs are INFERIOR to the Intel Core i3 CPUs in terms of PERFORMANCE.
+However, they are also cheaper.

 Important Note: When Comparing, Select CPUs from the Same Generation!

-For instance, you cannot compare a 10th Generation Intel Core series processor with a decade old Pentium processor.
+For instance, you cannot compare a 10th Generation Intel Core series processor with a decade-old Pentium processor.